Los Angeles prosecutors review sex assault cases against actors Seagal, Anderson

 Representatives of Weinstein, Seagal and Anderson did not immediately respond to requests for comment on Thursday.

 Weinstein has been charged in New York with three cases of sexual assault.
-He has been accused by more than 70 women of sexual misconduct but has denied ever having non consensual sex with anyone.
+He has been accused by more than 70 women of sexual misconduct, including rape, but has denied ever having non consensual sex with anyone.

+The initial accusations against Weinstein in 2017 sparked the #MeToo social media movement that has seen many people publicly accuse men in business, politics and entertainment of sexual misconduct and many resigned as a result.

-Steven Seagal was made a Russian citizen by President Vladimir Putin in 2016 and earlier this month was made a special representative for Russian-U.S. humanitarian ties.
+Seagal, 66, the star of 1980s movies like “Under Siege,” was made a Russian citizen by President Vladimir Putin in 2016 and earlier this month was made a special representative for Russian-U.S. humanitarian ties.

+The claims involving Anderson, 47, were first reported by U.S. media in July.

+Entertainment news website “The Blast” said a woman had filed a report with Los Angeles police accusing Anderson of assaulting her last year after she catered an event thrown by the actor.

 Reporting by Jill Serjeant; editing by Clive McKeef